-Grants from the government are recognised at their fair value where there is a reasonable assurance that the grant will be received and the Company and its associates will comply with all attached conditions.
-Note 16(a) provides further information on how the Company and its associates accounts for government grants.
+Grants from the government are recognised at their fair value where there is a reasonable assurance that the grant will be received and the Company will comply with all attached conditions.
+Note 16(a) provides further information on how the Company accounts for government grants.